dennis6p/adaptive-cards-py/README.md

 </details>

-But we are still scratching the surface.
-You can do even better!

 ### Validate schema

 New components and fields are getting introduced every now and then.
 This means, if you are using an early version for a card and add fields, which are not compliant with it, you will have an invalid schema.
-To prevent you from exporting fields not yet supported by the card and target framework, a card validation can be performed for the expected [__target framework__](https://learn.microsoft.com/en-us/adaptive-cards/resources/partners#live).
+To prevent you from exporting fields not yet supported by the card and target framework, a card validation can be performed for the expected [__target framework__](https://learn.microsoft.com/en-us/adaptive-cards/resources/partners#live) (see [__Library structure__](#library-structure) for more info).
 For MS Teams as the target framework, it would like like this:

 ```python
 from adaptive_cards.validator import (